 - Having two different canonical tags within the HTML code (only the first one is counted by search engines)

-- Writing the URL down without the “http://” part if using an absolute URL (this forms incorrect URLs)
+- Using the URL without the “http://” part (you should use absolute URLs)

 - Pointing product pages towards the category pages they reside in (product pages need to be indexed separately)